Marion County, AL Marriage License Information

 Are same sex marriages legal?

 Yes, Marion County will issue marriage licenses to same-sex couples.
-Florida recognizes same-sex marriages as valid as any other marriage.
+Alabama recognizes same-sex marriages as valid as any other marriage.